bioinfologics/sdg/README.rst

 SDG can be run on Linux and MacOS, and requires enough RAM to hold the WorkSpace completely in memory, which will depend on the dataset.
 Space to hold the uncompressed sequences on the datastores on disk will also be required.

-SDG can be used as a Python module through its pybind interface.
-Older versions used a SWIG interface.
+SDG is used as a Python module through its pybind interface.

-For examples on how to use SDG please visit https://bioinfologics.github.io/sdg_examples/ (please note the examples are based on the release version).

-SDG has been published on an F1000 software article: https://f1000research.com/articles/8-1490/v1
+SDG has been published on an F1000 software article: https://f1000research.com/articles/8-1490/v1.

 Installing SDG releases
 #######################

+**Notice: this refers to older release version of SDG, we are preparing the new version for release and will update this page soon.
+In the meantime, please use these instructions with the release code.**

 SDG can be installed via pre-compiled binaries from https://github.com/bioinfologics/sdg/releases.
 The binaries have been built using Python3 and GCC version 6 from the Ubuntu package manager for the Linux version.
 The MacOS version dependencies were obtained using Homebrew (Python3, GCC-6 and SWIG).